marcinduma/ACI-Automation/docs/restAPI.md

 ## 4 Use CSV file for input data

-Now is time to re-use work you did during all excercises.
+You are about to re-use work you did during all excercises.
 Untill now you run every request for static data, only once.
 Adding 100 Bridge-Domains, by changing "Variables" within the code would be problematic.
 Postman is giving an option to use external variable file to execute created requests in the collection.

-By running two requests from your Collection and using CSV file from location ==**[FILE CSV TO DOWNLOAD](https://raw.githubusercontent.com/marcinduma/ACI-Automation/main/docs/tenant-create.csv){target=_blank}**== you will add new Tenant with one VRF, Applicatioin Profile, 22 Bridge-Domains and 22 EPGs associated to Physical Domain created before.
+By running five requests from your Collection and using CSV file from location ==**[FILE CSV TO DOWNLOAD](https://raw.githubusercontent.com/marcinduma/ACI-Automation/main/docs/tenant-create.csv){target=_blank}**== you will add new Tenant with one VRF, Applicatioin Profile, 22 Bridge-Domains and 22 EPGs associated to Physical Domain created before.
 All of this will be done in one Postman collection Run.

 ## 4.1 Run Collection requests